Skip to main content

 • Claude Desktop, Claude Code, ChatGPT (via Agents SDK), Codex CLI, Cursor, VS Code, Windsurf, OpenCode

-See the MCP Server overview for full setup instructions and the MCP Tools reference for tool details.
+See Docs MCP server for docs search, MCP Server overview for account actions, and the MCP Tools reference for tool details.

 • Maximum 100,000 rows per export (10,000 for PDF)